TiTANWASTAKEN/ClarityVision/README.md

 # Clarity Vision - Chrome Extension for Color Blindness

 **Version:** 1.1
 **Description:** Clarity Vision is a Chrome extension designed to help individuals with color blindness view web content with improved clarity.
-The extension offers different filters for Protanopia, Deuteranopia, and Tritanopia, simulating how color-blind users see the web.
+The extension offers different filters for Protanopia, Deuteranopia, and Tritanopia,  enhancing color perception for users with color blindness.
 It also includes a reset option to remove the applied filters.

 ## Features